gbti-network/py-animate-hue/readme.md

 - **Contrast Modification**: Enhances or reduces the sharpness and clarity of the image.
 - **Number of Frames**: Affects the duration and fluidity of the resulting animation.
 A higher number results in a longer and smoother animation but increases processing time.

-After these inputs, the script processes the selected image and saves the animated result in the `outbox` folder as both a GIF and an MP4 file.
+After these inputs, the script processes the selected image and saves the animated result in the `outbox` folder either as a **gif**, **mp4**, or both depending on user direction.

 ## Features
 - Adjust hue, brightness, and contrast of images.